Where does glycolysis take place in the cell? | Channels for Pearson+

 1

-Understand the process of glycolysis: Glycolysis is the first step in the breakdown of glucose to extract energy for cellular metabolism.
+Understand that glycolysis is the first step in cellular respiration, where glucose is broken down to produce energy.

+Recall that glycolysis is a process that occurs in the cytoplasm of the cell, not in the mitochondria, endoplasmic reticulum, or nucleus.

-Recognize the significance of the cytoplasm: The cytoplasm is the gel-like substance within the cell membrane that contains all organelles and cell parts, providing a site for glycolysis.
+Recognize that the cytoplasm is the gel-like substance within the cell membrane where various cellular processes occur, including glycolysis.

-Differentiate glycolysis from other cellular processes: Unlike processes such as the Krebs cycle and oxidative phosphorylation, which occur in the mitochondria, glycolysis takes place in the cytoplasm.

-Review the options given: Mitochondria, Endoplasmic Reticulum, and Nucleus are incorrect locations for glycolysis, confirming that the correct answer is the cytoplasm.
+Note that glycolysis does not require oxygen and is an anaerobic process, which is why it can occur in the cytoplasm.

+Remember that glycolysis results in the production of pyruvate, ATP, and NADH, which are then used in subsequent steps of cellular respiration.

 Watch next